rollator3000/MS_omics/README.md

 -  **Complete Case Approach:** Only use complete cases - regarding the testset - to fit a RF
    - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then only the observations with these observed features are used for the trainig of the model (Fold3)
    - The fitted model can then predict on the test-set regularly
--  **Single Block Approach:** Only use the features from a single feature block to fit a RF
+-  **Single Block Approach:** Only use the features from a single feature-block to fit a RF
    - If the test-set consists of the features 'Weight', 'Height' (Physical properties) & 'g1',...,'g100' (Biological properties) then a model can either be fit on all observations with the features 'Weight' & 'Height' (Physical properties) **OR** on all observations with the features 'g1',...,'g100' (Biological properties)
-   - For predicitons on the test-set only use the features the model has been trained with and discard all other variables from the test-set
+   - For predicitons on the test-set only use the features the model has been trained with [either Physical or Biological properties] and discard all other variables from the test-set
--  **Imputation Approach:** Impute the missing values with the 'missForest' approach and fit a RF - regarding the testset - on this fully observed data
+-  **Imputation Approach:** Impute the missing values with the 'missForest' approach and fit a RF on this fully observed data - regarding the testset
    - Impute the missing data in the train-set with the missForest Approach
-   - For predicition on test-set, remove all features from the fully observed train-set that are not part of the test-set
+   - For predicitions on the test-set, remove all features from the fully observed train-set that are not part of the test-set
    - On this pruned (imputed) train-set fit a RF and predicit on the test-set then
 -  **Block-Wise Approach:** Fit a seperate RF on each feature-block and create a final prediciton by combining the different block-wise predicitons
-   - Fit a seperate RF on each feature block of the data *- one RF on the Physical properties, one RF on the Educational properties, ...*
+   - Fit a seperate RF on each feature-block of the data *- one RF on the Physical properties, one RF on the Educational properties, ...*
    - For a prediction, each block-wise RF is asked for a predicition - only the RFs that were trained on a feature-block that is available for the test-set can predict on the test-set
    - The seperate block-wise predicitons are averaged in a weighted/ unweighted way for the final predicitons
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
    - Fit a seperate RF on each fold of the data  *- one RF on Fold1, one RF on Fold2, ...*
    - For a prediction, each fold-wise RF is asked for a predicition - only the RFs that were trained on a fold with at least one feature-block that is also in the test-set can can try it
-   - A RF that was trained on a fold that has a feature-block that is not available for the test-set might use split variables that are not available for the test-set can try to create a prediciton
+   - A RF that was trained on a fold that has a feature-block that is not available for the test-set might use split variables that are not available for the test-set
-   - The RFs might need to be pruned before they can genterate a prediciton
+   - These RFs might need to be pruned before they can genterate a prediciton
    - **Pruning:** If a decision tree of a RF uses a split variable that is not avaible in the test-set, this split needs to be 'cut off', such that the node before that split is a new terminal node then
    - The seperate fold-wise predicitons are averaged in a weighted/ unweighted way for the final predicitons